saurabhkm/faqbotForFreshmen/README.md

 # FAQ Bot Keras
-FAQ Bot using Keras and Flask
+A simple FAQ Bot built with Keras and Flask.

 ## Requirements
 1) Tensorflow